federicorosso1993/Mini-Browser-2.0/README.md

 Discover full screen mode to avoid all distractions!<br>
 Few and very simple keyboard shortcuts: CTRL + N new tab CTRL + W close tab CTRL + right / left arrow next / previous tab.<br>
 Esc to fullscreen.<br>
-Download any video from anywhere you need.
+Download any video from anywhere you need (if it is not encrypted it should work).

 It is Mini it is Browser is UNIQUE!